ShaRP: Explaining Rankings and Preferences with Shapley Values: Empirical Evaluation

 \paragraph{Explanation Agreement} When comparing explanation methods, we may be interested in knowing how similar their explanations are for \emph{the same item}.
 Alternatively, when analyzing an explanation method, we may want to know how similar its explanations are for \emph{some pair of items} (\eg those that are similar in feature space, or that have similar outcomes, or both).

-We define three flavors of explanation agreement, based on (1) Kendall's tau distance, (2) Jaccard distance of the top-$2$ features, and (3) Euclidean distance between the explanation vectors.
+We define explanation agreement, based on three distance metrics often used for comparing rankings~\cite{singh2018posthoc,chowdhuryrankshap}, (1) Kendall's tau distance, (2) Jaccard distance of the top-$2$ features, and (3) Euclidean distance between the explanation vectors.
 For each of these distance metrics, we normalize them to the $[0, 1]$ range and then transform their output so that 1 means full agreement (similarity) and 0 means full disagreement.
 For dataset $\mathcal{D}$ and ranker $f$, we define explanation agreement as:

 Here, $g$ and $q$ are explanation methods, \textbf{u} and \textbf{v} are points being explained, and $\mathsf{sim}()$ is a function that computes the specified similarity metric over the explanations.
 Two important cases are: when $g=q$ and $\textbf{u} \neq \textbf{v}$, we are comparing explanations generated by the same method for different points.
 Conversely, when $g \neq q$ and $\textbf{u} = \textbf{v}$, we are comparing explanations of the same point generated by different methods.